Sharma-Rakhi1/Assignment_BTech2026_2201921540127/DAY-7/README.md

 ## Problem 1: Java Method Overriding 2 (Super Keyword)
 [Visit Problem ↗](https://www.hackerrank.com/challenges/java-method-overriding-2-super-keyword/problem)

-This is a problem about method overriding in Java from **GeeksforGeeks**.
+This is a problem about method overriding in Java from **Hackerrank**.

 ### Problem Statement